eat46/portfolio/README.md

 Perhaps the most important decision, though, was knowing when *not* to upgrade.
 Both D3 and Highcharts had newer major versions available, but bumping them introduced breaking changes — D3 v7's removal of the global `d3.event` broke several custom chart components, and major Highcharts version jumps risked visual regressions across dozens of chart types already in production.
 Rather than chasing the latest versions, I evaluated the actual risk-to-benefit ratio and kept these libraries pinned, prioritizing stability for a production financial tool over technical novelty.

+## Financial Statement Extraction from PDF Reports Using LLM Structured Output

+Built a tool that extracts key financial metrics from Taiwan-listed companies' quarterly reports — converting scanned PDF income statements into structured JSON/CSV, with Claude's structured output enforcing a strict schema so extraction results are consistent and machine-readable.

+A key design decision was separating what the LLM extracts from what gets calculated.
+Rather than asking the model to compute ratios like gross margin or operating margin — which risks silent rounding errors or fabricated numbers — the LLM only extracts raw figures printed on the statement (revenue, cost, gross profit, operating income, net income, EPS).
+All derived ratios and cross-checks are computed deterministically in a separate validation layer.

+That validation layer surfaces a subtlety specific to Taiwan's consolidated financial statements: companies with intra-group transactions report a pre-adjustment gross profit line and a separate net gross profit line after eliminating unrealized intercompany gains.
+Reconstructing gross profit as simply revenue minus cost only holds exactly against the pre-adjustment figure — treating it as a hard equality against the reported (post-adjustment) number produces false-positive warnings for companies with subsidiary structures.
+The validation layer distinguishes "arithmetic must hold exactly" from "a real accounting adjustment exists here," rather than collapsing both into one fuzzy tolerance threshold.

+Like the earlier CRA-to-Vite migration, the LLM provider itself is abstracted behind a common interface, so switching between Claude and Gemini is a single environment variable change rather than a rewrite.

 ## Performance Optimization for Multi-Chart Comparison Dashboard

 Built a peer comparison dashboard displaying 10+ charts simultaneously — covering revenue forecasts, profitability trends, valuation multiples, and capital expenditure — each comparing a selected stock against multiple industry peers across different time ranges.